 How will the new hire take part in project development?

-You should also keep in mind when you create your 30-60-90 day plan that a new team member can only do and learn so much in their first few months of employment.
-While you may have some dire needs to address, try not to throw too much on your new hire’s plate too fast.
+Keep in mind that a new team member can only accomplish and learn so much in their first few months.
+While you may have dire needs to address, try not to throw too much on your new hire's plate too fast.

 The specific goal and success metrics you set for your new hire will depend on their particular role and level within the company.
 Check out some examples of 90-day SMART goals for different employee positions: